 Configuring the Real Servers in this way is referred to as 'Solving the ARP problem".
 The steps required depend on the particular version of Windows being used.
-For detailed steps on solving the ARP problem for Windows 2012 and later please refer to Solving the ARP Problem.
+For detailed steps on solving the ARP problem for Windows 2019, please refer to Solving the ARP Problem.